bglamadrid/ng13-rut/README.md

 class DemoAppModule { }
 ```

-See `./demo` folder for a fully working example.

 ### Using it:

-ng9-rut exposes multiple features that can be used to perform input validation and formatting.
+ng10-rut exposes multiple features that can be used to perform input validation and formatting.
 Probably you want to use one of the following:

 - `RutValidator`: Exposes the `validateRut` directive (to attach to models or inputs) and the RutValidator class to be used as `Validator` on reactive forms.
 - `RutPipe`: Exposes the `RutPipe` pipe to format rut numbers on templates